 The School of Telecommunications is one of the largest broadcasting and electronic media programs in the United States, and national surveys have ranked it as one of the best in the country.
-It has received Program Excellence and Academic Challenge awards from the Ohio Board of Regents in recognition of the quality of its instruction.
+Like the School of Journalism, it has received Program Excellence awards from the Ohio Board of Regents in recognition of the quality of its instruction.

 The telecommunications program provides a broad-based education that prepares students for a range of careers in the electronic media.
 Many opportunities are provided for handson experience on campus, including a campus radio station, a video production unit, and public broadcasting stations WOUB AM-FM-TV.
-A yearround internship program provides opportunities for qualified advanced students to obtain professional experience outside the University.
+A year-round internship program provides opportunities for qualified advanced students to obtain professional experience outside the University.